 command | grep [options] [searchterm]

-Before starting grep command examples, I used below file which contain following content.
+Before starting to grep command examples, I used below file which contains following content.

 surendra 31 IBM Chennai Steve 45 BOA London Barbi 25 EasyCMDB Christchurch Max 25 Easy CMDB Christchurch Nathan 20 Wipro Newyark David 20 ai Newyark

 Example 1: Search for a word “nathan” in file1.txt